dstroud/dreamsequence/README.md

 # Overview

 Dreamsequence is a chord-based sequencer, arpeggiator, harmonizer, and arranger for Monome Norns+Grid.
-It can be a live performance tool, a compositional assistant, a generative playground... or all of these at once.
-Dreamsequence is fun all by itself, but really opens up when you bring friends (anything that can send CV or MIDI notes to the harmonizers).
+It can be a live performance tool, a compositional assistant, a generative sequencing playground, or all of these at once.
+Dreamsequence is fun all by itself but really likes to jam with friends (anything that can send CV or MIDI notes), in which case it becomes a Voltronesque band leader by transforming external data streams through its harmonizers.

-And despite what my 10,000-word Homeric README might suggest, I've tried my best to keep Dreamsequence intuitive to use.
-I think anyone can pick it up and get a song going in a few minutes without any music theory knowlege.
-As you get deeper into making arrangements and experimenting with "events", you'll find that the experience can get more technical and crunchy, but all of that is optional.
+And despite what its 10,000-word Homeric README doc might suggest, the feedback so far is that it's intuitive to use.
+My goal has been for anyone to be able to pick it up and get a song going in a few minutes without any music theory knowlege.
+Actually- it has some simple algorhythms to generate chord progressions and sequences at the push of a button which is nice if you are feeling in a bit of a musical rut or just like to shuffle the deck before a session.

-Oh, there are also some algorithms for generating chord progressions and arpeggios.
-They aren't going to create anything you couldn't in a minute or two, but sometimes it's fun to have Dreamsequence shuffle the deck a few times before a session to get you out of a musical rut.

-You’ll find that there are ample opportunities to get weird:

-- Use the event scheduler to change dozens of parameters during song playback.
-Modulate to a different key or mode, transform your existing sequence, or algorithmically generate a new chord progression and arpeggio on the fly.

-- Sync your eurorack gear via Crow then feed random CV and triggers into Dreamsequence to generate harmony from chaos.

-- Use MIDI clips from a synced DAW to generate more complex chord voicings and rhythms.

-- Combine multiple sequences, sending them to one destination.
-Think chords with a bit of embellishment or a shifting polyrhythmic mono sequence.

-- Run a MIDI keyboard into the harmonizer for a delightfully bizarre experience wherein nothing is as it should be but everything feels just right
+On the other extreme, as you (optionally) get deeper into making arrangements and experimenting with "events", you'll find that the experience can get quite deep and scratch that insane-modular-patch-that-may-or-may-not-have-become-sentient itch.

-If you'd like to learn more about exactly _how_ Dreamsequence works, the following sections should sort you out.
-If you're more of a the skim-the-manual type, I'd suggest jumping right to the [Grid interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#grid-interface) and keep the [Norns interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#norns-interface) part of this read-me handy for reference.
+If you'd like to learn more about exactly _how_ Dreamsequence works, the rest of this overview will cover each of the functional components that make up Dreamsequence.
+If you're more of a skim-the-manual type, you can jump right to the [Grid interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#grid-interface) guide and keep the [Norns interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#norns-interface) guide handy for reference.

-NOTE: Dreamsequence 1.1 suppports saving/loading of parameters, patterns, arrangement, and events through the system Parameters>>Pset menu.
-Data is stored in /home/we/dust/data/dreamsequence/*pset no*.
-BEWARE: SAVES ARE DEFINITELY GOING TO BREAK AS FUTURE UPDATES COME OUT.
-More work is needed to restructure the existing data to be more future-proof and I figured I’d get *something* out in the meantime.
-Basically, this is good for saving your state between updates but isn’t a way to archive your songs.
-Thanks for your understanding.
+***NOTE: Dreamsequence 1.1 suppports saving/loading of your song through the system Parameters>>Pset menu.
+BEWARE: SAVES ARE DEFINITELY GOING TO BREAK AS FUTURE UPDATES COME OUT SO WRAP UP YOUR WORK BEFORE INSTALLING UPDATES.
+I'll try to give advance warning when this happens but it's unavoidable.
+Thanks for your understanding.***